kl3cks7r/doukutsu-rs/README.md

 ### Planned supported game editions

-I plan to primarily support the freeware version of the game, though ample testing has been done on the Cave Story+ data
+Only the freeware version of the game is fully supported.
+I might implement support for CS+ in the future, but I'm reluctant to modifying Nicalis CS+ files.

 **Important notes:**